 1. You need to add a few entries using the dconf editor from the shell.

 3. On the right side edit the app-folder-categories.
 The default is ['Utilities', 'Sundry'].
-Edit this line by double clicking it and replace it with this ['Utilities', 'Games', 'Sundry', 'Office', 'Network', 'Internet', 'Graphics', 'Multimedia', 'System', 'Development', 'Accessories', 'System Settings', 'wine-wine', 'Crossover', 'Crossover Games', 'Science', 'Education', 'Universal Access', 'Other'].
-Earlier I had posted a smaller list, thanks to all who commented on this post, now you have everything to move the icons to categorise almost all programs.
+Edit this line by double clicking it and replace it with this ['Utilities', 'Games', 'Sundry', 'Office', 'Network', 'Internet', 'Graphics', 'Multimedia', 'System', 'Development', 'Accessories', 'System Settings', 'wine-wine', 'Crossover', 'Crossover Games', 'Science', 'Education', 'Universal Access', 'chrome-apps', 'Other'].
+Earlier I had posted a smaller list, thanks to all who commented on this post, now you can categorise almost all programs.
 New screenshots of my gnome-shell with some app-categories are below.
 All programs now in a category or another.

 Update (2013-05-27): More categories added.
 There is no stray (ungrouped) app icons now.
 The above change is managed by adding a new category called Others.
 In 3.8, even though we add a category and the program access icon is added to that list, another copy is still active in the old place.
 All these are moved to the Others, just to make to look it neat.